-Dennis DeSantis is a composer, sound designer, percussionist, and author based in Berlin.
+Dennis DeSantis is a composer, sound designer, percussionist, and author, as well as the Head of Documentation for Ableton in Berlin.

 He received a Doctor of Musical Arts degree in composition from the Eastman School of Music, and also holds degrees from Yale and Western Michigan University.
 His principal composition teachers have included Christopher Rouse, Evan Ziporyn, and Martin Bresnick, and he has studied percussion with John Beck and Judy Moonert as well as jazz drumming with Billy Hart.